-Ever wonder how your co-worker stays so slim without cutting out her weekly lunches at Chick-fil-A?
-Her enviable physique could be the result of genetics, a disciplined exercise regimen, and/or smarter choices involving what she eats for all of her other meals.
-However, there’s also a chance your cubicle neighbor simply knows how to make healthier decisions at a chain known for its jean-tightening fried chicken.
+Ever wonder how some people seem to stay so slim without cutting out their weekly lunches at Chick-fil-A?
+That enviable physique could be the result of genetics, a disciplined exercise regimen, and/or smarter choices involving what these people eat for all of their other meals.
+However, there's also a chance these folks simply know how to make healthier decisions at a fast-food chain.

-Those paper-thin wraps that seem so much healthier than bread are almost always loaded with calories, thanks to the added fat that’s required to make them pliable.
+Those paper-thin wraps that seem so much healthier than bread are almost always loaded with calories, thanks to the added fat that's required to make them pliable.
 In fact, a large wrap can amount to the carb and calorie equivalent of four or five slices of bread.
 Yikes!
 Instead, choose bread that touts itself as 100-percent whole-grain or ditch the carbs altogether and order a protein-packed salad.
 Looking to boost your protein intake even more?
-Get familiar with The 29 Best-Ever Proteins for Weight Loss!
+Get familiar with The 29 Best Sources of Protein for Weight Loss!

 Watch Out for Dangerous Dressings

 When ordering a salad or a sandwich, the dressing you choose can make or break the meal.
 Don't believe it?
 Panera Bread's Greek Salad has 410 calories, and topping it with an entire serving of Greek dressing adds another whopping 230 calories and 25 grams of fat to the otherwise healthy meal.
 Dress the salad with Panera's Thai Chili Vinaigrette instead, which will cost you just 50 calories and 1.5 grams of fat.
 When ordering a salad or wrap at Chick-fil-A, the chain recommends you go for their light Italian dressing, as a serving only adds 25 calories to a meal.